cgabriel5/eventjs/README.md

 <a name="delegation-targets"></a>
 ### Delegation (targets)

-The library provides a normalized object with the event's target elements.
+The library provides a normalized `targets` object with the event's target elements.
 This object can be accessed as the second parameter like so...

 ```js
 Interaction.addFilter("filer_name", function(e, targets) { /*logic*/ });